wiktorkowalski/blog/src/content/blog/astro-on-s3-and-cloudfront-with-terraform.md

 # Deployment pipeline

 For all I care you can run `terraform apply` and then `s3 sync` by yourself.
-If that's not fancy enough for you, then let's go over a basic pipeline that's gonna do all that for you.
+If that's not fancy enough for you, then let's go over a basic pipeline that's going to do all that for you.

 Main steps that you want to take each time changes were commites is: